Skip to main content

 Setup for Cursor

-Add this follwing to your Cursor MCP settings:
+Add the following to your Cursor MCP settings:

 {